jsonpickle/jsonpickle/README.rst

    arbitrary code during unpickling**.
 Never unpickle data that could have come from an untrusted source, or that could have been tampered with.

-   Consider signing data with :mod:`hmac` if you need to ensure that it has not been tampered with.
+   Consider signing data with an HMAC if you need to ensure that it has not been tampered with.

-   Safer deserialization approaches, such as reading :mod:`json` directly, may be more appropriate if you are processing untrusted data.
+   Safer deserialization approaches, such as reading JSON directly, may be more appropriate if you are processing untrusted data.